 The challenge arises when network admins need to collect information and collaborate with their team to resolve the network issue.
 Often this requires using different tools for network probing, scanning, data collection, task assignment, and team collaboration.

-OpManager offers an effective network monitoring and mapping solution that enables in-depth visibility into mapped network components.
+OpManager behaves as an effective network monitor and its network mapping solution enables in-depth visibility into mapped network components.
 Its all-in-one approach to network performance monitoring can help you avoid the disparity of using different tools for mapping and monitoring the performance of mapped components.

 Built as a comprehensive network monitoring solution, OpManager offers various mapping options including Business Views, 3D Floor Views, Rack Views, and Layer 2 Maps.
 With its powerful network performance monitor, you can inspect a mapped device's networking aspects, set up threshold-based alerts, and monitor on the go with the integrated mobile app.
 Not only that, OpManager tightly integrates with your other network management solutions, including NetFlow Analyzer, to monitor networking aspects such as the bandwidth consumed by your mapped devices.
 You can choose to integrate your team's communication channels, such as Slack, to enable seamless task assignment and tracking.